 “…short-sighted”.

-It appears that, although the ESQ provides information that can be utilised in enhancing service quality, the reality is that user satisfaction does not imply improvements in quality of health outcomes; neither does it necessarily lead to effective service delivery (Maguire and Ojiako 2007; Ojiako et al. 2010; Moran et al. 2012).
+It appears that, although the ESQ provides information that can be utilised in enhancing service quality, the reality is that user satisfaction does not imply improvements in quality of health outcomes; nor does it necessarily lead to effective service delivery (Maguire and Ojiako 2007; Ojiako et al. 2010; Moran et al. 2012).
 To complicate matters, from 2010, NHS performance priorities have been expressed through three different healthcare outcome frameworks: (i) Adult Social Care Outcomes Framework from local authorities; (ii) Public Health Outcomes Framework from Public Health England, and (iii) the NHS Outcomes Framework from NHS England.
 Increasing emphasis on the need for the NHS to align these frameworks has meant that, over time, individual measures have been shared, leading to an increase in ambiguity surrounding the purpose of PMM.

 Another context that led to fitness for purpose as a manifestation of ambiguity to be explored related to the requirement for CAMHS to collect information (for insurance purposes) which was predominantly financial, although its main service focus is on qualitative societal benefits linked to community-based challenges, e.g., social stigma.
-An interest to this research is a view expressed by a clinical director (Interviewee 6) who suggested that the purpose of performance measures was:
+Of interest to this research is a view expressed by a clinical director (Interviewee 6) who suggested that the purpose of performance measures was:

 “…to bring competition to the NHS, particularly in the non-mainstream NHS providers, similar to opening up markets in the acute sector”.

 The different perspectives or priorities of different stakeholders is a key source of ambiguity that surrounds the purpose of PMS.
 Such ambiguity can lead to a reduction in trust among stakeholders, thus making it more challenging to create consensus and common ground in terms of the purpose of PMS.
 It can also lead to stakeholder passivity and indecision (Denis et al. 2011) or lead to the development of ‘false consensus’ whereby stakeholders incorrectly form the opinion that they are at consensus, thereby taking action which in fact, leads to greater disharmony as relates to the purpose of the PMS.
-The use of aggregated ‘summary scores’ which provided incomplete or even irrelevant information appeared to be another source of this ambiguity, as exemplified by Interviewee 14’s view that:
+The use of aggregated ‘summary scores’, which provided incomplete or even irrelevant information, appeared to be another source of this ambiguity, as exemplified by Interviewee 14’s view that:

 “performance is measured using summary scores.
 These measures usually represent performance areas of priority interest to policy makers.
 The problem to me with this is that in some circumstances, poor performance in areas that may not necessarily be of policy priority does not reflect in overall performance measures while in reality they may have a domino effect on healthcare provision”.